How To Get Rid of Fruit Flies

 - Clean garbage cans and dumpsters.
 They should have tight lids.

 - Ripened fruit should be eaten or refrigerated.

 - Get rid of any extra moisture with proper drainage.

 - Use screens on building openings.

 - Re-grout tiles in bathrooms and kitchens; this will prevent any water leakage in the walls and possible fruit fly breeding sources.

 - As an extra step, use UltraFloor Defender, an all natural cleaner with bacteria cultures to break down grease buildup.
 Using UltraFloor Defender would be very beneficial in commercial kitchens.

 Fruit Fly Inspection

 Look first for fruit fly sources in areas where vegetables or fruits are stored outside refrigeration.
 Also look for fruit fly sources in garbage cans, under appliances, and recycling bins.
-Even a little spilled juice behind an appliance can contribute to their breeding.
+Even a little-spilled juice behind an appliance can contribute to their breeding.
 When searching for fruit fly breeding sources, remember that the larva can only survive in decaying organic matter that is moist.
-All stages of a fruit fly infestations depend on organic debris to complete the complete fruit fly cycle.
+All stages of a fruit fly infestations depend on the organic debris to complete the complete fruit fly cycle.
 Whenever possible, food and materials on which fruit flies can lay their eggs must be removed.

-Killing adult fruit flies will reduce infestation, but elimination of fruit fly breeding areas is necessary for good management.
+Killing adult fruit flies will reduce infestation, but elimination of fruit fly breeding areas is necessary for proper management.